Project Description

 The Solution

-Drawing on experience working with Cranfield University to control “run-off” in the SSSI Wye Valley and the previous supply of some 74,000sqm of ABG’s Erosamat Type 1 Jute erosion control mats for the Moors for the Future project, ABG proposed this same Erosamat Type 1 as a bio-degradable Erosion Control Mat.
+Drawing on experience working with Cranfield University to control “run-off” in the SSSI Wye Valley and the previous supply of some 74,000sqm of ABG’s Erosamat Type 1 Jute erosion control mats for the Moors for the Future project, ABG proposed the same Erosamat Type 1 as a bio-degradable Erosion Control Mat.
 The mat is made entirely from jute fibres to cover and protect the burnt surface from rain bombardment, and degrades in 1 -2 years to allow natural re-growth to take over.
 A surface layer of the slower degrading (4-5 years) Erosamat Type 2 coir erosion control mats were proposed in combination with a vertical non-woven geotextile silt fence as a final silt trap and barrier at the foot of the hill just above the reservoir.

 Erosamat Type 2 Biodegradable Coir Mesh structure